sharjeel3/coffee-machine/Readme.md

 ```
 /api/coffee
 ```
-It has one required parameter `location`.
+Which has one required parameter `location`.
 Example location header would be:
 ```
 Australia/Brisbane
 ```